What are the benefits of Spray Foam Insulation?

-R-Value is a measure of resistance to heat flow through a given thickness of a material, like insulation, with higher numbers indicating better insulating properties.
+R-Value is a measure of resistance to heat flow through a given thickness of a material (such as insulation), with higher numbers indicating better insulating properties.
 With an R-Value of about 7 per inch, spray foam allows a higher R-Value to be installed in less space.
-For example, you could use 2 x 4 walls instead of 2 x 6 in specific applications.
+For example, you could use 2 x 4 walls instead of 2 x 6 in certain applications.

-Once sprayed, spray foam is also a vapor barrier.
-You could save money in situations where one is needed.
+Once it is sprayed, spray foam is also a vapor barrier.
+You could save money on that in situations where one is needed.
 Another benefit you can get from choosing spray foam is to spray it on many different surfaces.
-From your attic to your foundation, it can be used almost anywhere.
+From your attic to the bottom of your foundation, it can be used almost anywhere.

 Homes and commercial buildings insulated with spray foam have better protection against things like mildew and mold.
 The polymer within the insulation is inert, meaning that it provides no food source for mold or bacteria.
-It also provides a moisture barrier preventing mold from growing.
+It also provides a moisture barrier, further preventing mold from growing.

 Since walls are a building’s primary structural component, they need to be sturdy.
-When spray foam insulation is inside of walls, it provides additional strength.
-The building is supported more efficiently.
+When spray foam insulation is inside walls, it provides additional strength, so it is supported more efficiently.

 Closed-cell spray foam insulation, which has the highest R-Value, needs to be sprayed onto the flat surface.
-If your walls are closed in from both sides, that will not work.
-However, we have other great options for you.
+Suppose your walls are closed in from both sides.
+That is not going to work.
+However, we have some other great options for you.

-Our best option for insulating walls that are entirely closed is injection foam.
+Our best option for insulating your walls that are completely closed in is injection foam.
 Injection foam is an open-cell type of spray foam.
-It is designed to rise slowly, allowing it to travel down to the bottom of the wall cavity and slowly rise to fill all nooks and crannies.
+It is designed to rise slowly, allowing it to travel all the way down to the bottom of the wall cavity and slowly rise to fill all nooks and crannies.

 Injection foam can normally be installed by removing some pieces of your siding.
 Then, we drill holes through your wall, plaster, or sheetrock.
 Then, we will fill the wall cavities with foam.